tresorama/shadcn-registry-ts/next-app/registry/input/items/utility-dev/task/example.md

-It's common  in a project to have a lot of development task that you execute with the CLI in your local machine.
+It's common in a project to have a lot of development tasks that you execute with the CLI in your local machine.
 This **Task Runner** will help you to automate those tasks.

 Features:
-- Auto-Discovery every script files in `task/scripts` to populate the launcher
+- **Auto-Discovery of scripts** from `task/scripts` directory to populate the launcher
-- Arrow up/down + Enter are uesd to navigate and launch the script
+- **Easy Launcher UX**: Select script with Arrow up/down and press Enter to execute
-- Script are simple bash scripts files, but can be anything that can be launched
+- **Support all script languages**: Script are simple scripts files, they can be anything that can be launched in the machine

 Imagine that your project has this file tree structure: